 - what is the average price of an oximeter?

 Pulse oximeters have become invaluable diagnostic tools due to their ease of use, portability, and applicability in a wide range of clinical settings.

-The increase in the use and availability of this technology has occurred disproportionately in higher-income countries, largely due to significant costs and supply chain barriers in low-income countries.
+The increase in the use and availability of this technology has occurred disproportionately in higher-income countries, largely due to low costs.

-Pulse oximeters for hospitals can cost more than $ 3,000 per unit.
+Pulse oximeters for medical use in hospitals can cost more than $ 3,000 per unit.